gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 ![main page](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom_1.png)

-We can navigate the screen using keyboard arrows and to choose a specific suboption choose the alphabet next to it.
+We can navigate the screen using keyboard arrows.
+To choose a specific suboption enter the alphabet next to it.
 Below are the things that needs to be configured before we can flash the device:
 * `Filenames and paths`: Provide the directory path where we have downloaded the router firmware